jeet-raghuwanshi/job-board-platform/readme.md

-// start
-Sure, here's a detailed README file explaining the system design, MERN stack components used, implementation details, and instructions for setting up and operating the job board platform:
+## system design, MERN stack components used, implementation details, and instructions for setting up and operating the job board platform:

 # MERN Stack Job Board Platform